Nasugbu: Demographics

+Ethnic groups and languages

 Most of the people in Nasugbu are Tagalogs.
 In recent years, there's been a noticeable increase of Visayans in Barangay Wawa and other barangays.
-The main language spoken is Tagalog, and a significant number now speaks Cebuano.
+The main language spoken is Tagalog, and a significant number now speaks Cebuano and Hiligaynon.
 Due to the historic relevance of the town, a small number of families speak Spanish.
 Many among the educated class speak English.

+Religion

 A great majority of Nasugbugueños are Catholics.
 Although there is a legislated separation of church and state in the Philippines, the town fiesta on December 3 is a holiday.
 Nasugbu is also one of the most important centres of the Roman Catholic Church in the Archdiocese of Lipa.
 Though officially called Vicariate I, it is sometimes called the Vicariate of San Francisco Xavier in honour of the town's patron saint.
 Some barangays have their own respective patron saints and celebrate a feast day other than that of Saint Francis Xavier's.

 With the growing number of Catholic faithfuls in the town, it has been proposed that Saint Francis Xavier Parish would be divided into two.
 The proposed new parish is to be called the Parish of San Antonio de Padua and would have its parochial church at barangay Kaylaway.
 As of today, San Antonio de Padua functions as parish with its own council and ministries.

 The minority belong to other minor religions like the indigenous Iglesia ni Cristo; The Church of Jesus Christ of Latter-day Saints (Mormons); Evangelical Christianity; and the UCCP.